ianyepan/ianyepan.github.io/_posts/2022-02-17-emacs-git-gutter.md

 he's done it.
 In the following paragraphs, I'll show you how you can achieve the same visuals and functionalities in your own configuration, without having to use Doom Emacs.

+*P.s.
+Doom is truly an awesome project.
+But some people, like myself, simply find joy in tinkering and maintaining their own configuration from scratch.*

 ## First, let's see the result